apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

 .. type:: TSHttpSsn

-   An opaque type that represents a Traffic Server :term:`session`.
+   An opaque type that represents a Traffic SeUuirver :term:`session`.

 .. type:: TSHttpStatus